RuaaThamer/26W_CST8916_Week10-Event-Hubs-Lab/README.md

 3. Open the Store URL and generate events by clicking on products.
 4. Open the Dashboard URL to view real-time breakdown of device types and traffic spikes.

----
-*AI Disclosure: I used Gemini/AI assistance to help draft the architecture diagram logic and refine the documentation structure.
-All code and Azure configurations were verified and tested manually.*